nsetyo/nsetyo/README.md

 ### Hi there, my name is Setyo 👋

 I'm a passionate full-stack developer with 10 years programming experience.
-I have solid background and advanced knowledge in web development including HTML/CSS, PHP, JavaScript/Typescript, and a bit of Rust.
-I'm also a certified ethical hacker with decent knowledge in cryptography whose capable in working database management tools (MySQL and PostgreSQL), managing GNU/Linux server, and using DevOps tools like Docker.
+I have a solid background and advanced knowledge in web development including HTML/CSS, PHP, JavaScript/Typescript, and a bit of Rust.
+Not only that, but I'm also a certified ethical hacker with decent knowledge in cryptography and capable in working database management tools (MySQL and PostgreSQL), managing GNU/Linux server, and using DevOps tools like Docker.

 Connect with me on <a rel="me" href="https://pegelinux.top/@nsetyo">Mastodon</a>